OdyAsh/OdyAsh-Notes/Islam/Pre-Islamic World/Before Muhammad.excalidraw.md

 			"roughness": 0,
 			"opacity": 100,
 			"angle": 0,
-			"x": 1353.7200765456384,
+			"x": 1353.6497640456384,
-			"y": 2899.131760858406,
+			"y": 2897.131760858406,
 			"strokeColor": "#000000",
 			"backgroundColor": "transparent",
-			"width": 256,
+			"width": 256.140625,
-			"height": 180,
+			"height": 184,
 			"seed": 1804905298,
 			"groupIds": [
 				"9HwHbtlJ09Kgb84KNKldd"
 			],
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1676090422906,
+			"updated": 1686766655264,
 			"link": null,
 			"locked": false,
 			"fontSize": 16,
 			"fontFamily": 2,
-			"text": "So he ordered his soldiers to drown \nthe child in the middle of the sea, \nbut they died on the way (due to the\nchild's prayers to Allah) and then he\nreturned to Dhu Nuwas, who \nordered other soldiers to throw him \nfrom the peak of a mountain, in \nwhich they failed again for the same\nreason, then the child returned \nagain", "rawText": "So he ordered his soldiers to drown the child in the middle of the sea, but they died on the way (due to the child's prayers to Allah) and then he returned to Dhu Nuwas, who ordered other soldiers to throw him from the peak of a mountain, in which they failed again for the same reason, then the child returned again", "baseline": 176,
+			"text": "So he ordered his soldiers to drown \nthe child in the middle of the sea, \nbut they died on the way (due to the\nchild's prayers to Allah) and then he\nreturned to Dhu Nuwas, who \nordered other soldiers to throw him \nfrom the peak of a mountain, in \nwhich they failed again for the same\nreason, then the child returned \nagain", "rawText": "So he ordered his soldiers to drown the child in the middle of the sea, but they died on the way (due to the child's prayers to Allah) and then he returned to Dhu Nuwas, who ordered other soldiers to throw him from the peak of a mountain, in which they failed again for the same reason, then the child returned again", "textAlign": "center",
-			"textAlign": "center",
 			"verticalAlign": "middle",
 			"containerId": "MQNdFl_xHCYmp7ZHPgK5V",
-			"originalText": "So he ordered his soldiers to drown the child in the middle of the sea, but they died on the way (due to the child's prayers to Allah) and then he returned to Dhu Nuwas, who ordered other soldiers to throw him from the peak of a mountain, in which they failed again for the same reason, then the child returned again"
+			"originalText": "So he ordered his soldiers to drown the child in the middle of the sea, but they died on the way (due to the child's prayers to Allah) and then he returned to Dhu Nuwas, who ordered other soldiers to throw him from the peak of a mountain, in which they failed again for the same reason, then the child returned again", "lineHeight": 1.15,
+			"baseline": 180
 		},
 		{
 			"type": "arrow",
-			"version": 10733,
+			"version": 10741,
-			"versionNonce": 970612421,
+			"versionNonce": 1910135598,
 			"isDeleted": false,
 			"id": "9pjIoWnvw8d14qYX0C9Hz",
 			"fillStyle": "hachure",